johnpeart/johnpeart.github.io/src/posts/blogpost/2025-06-10-allying-is-a-verb-not-a-noun.md

 Don't be an ally.
 Do allying.

-You have to *do* something to maek a meaningful difference to the stats that I shared earlier on.
+You have to *do* something to make a meaningful difference to the stats that I shared earlier on.

 ![A list of activities you can do to “do allying” (see speaker notes below)](/assets/images/posts/2025/06/10/allying-is-a-verb-not-a-noun/slide16.jpg){.rounded}